fillol/chronicle-sniffer/readme.md

 *   `gcloud` CLI installed and authenticated.
 *   Terraform (>=1.1.0) installed.
 *   Docker installed (for building images and optionally running the sniffer locally).
-*   An Artifact Registry Docker repository (e.g., `chronicle-sniffer`) in your GCP project and region.
+*   An Artifact Registry Docker repository (e.g., `chronicle-sniffer`) in your GCP project and region (if you intend to host your custom-built images there).

 ## Environment Setup

-Before deploying, authenticate `gcloud` and configure Docker for Artifact Registry:
+Before deploying, authenticate `gcloud` and configure Docker for Artifact Registry (if using private images from AR):

 ```bash
 # Log in to your Google account (this will open a browser window)